Easy Guide to understand Circle of Fifths

 What is the Circle of Fifths?

 Circle fifths is a pictorial representation of Major and Minor Keys in a circle.
 Basically the major keys are in the inner circle and the minor keys are in a sort of the outer circle.
 It helps you understand how major keys and the natural minor keys are organized and associated together.
-Here is an easy guide to understanding Circle of Fifths.
+Here is an easy guide to understand Circle of Fifths.

 Why Is It Called The Circle of Fifths?